BeeGees: stayin' alive in chained BFT: Introduction

 \section{Introduction}

 Blockchain systems have emerged as a promising way for mutually distrustful parties to compute over shared data.
-Byzantine Fault Tolerant (BFT) state machine replication (SMR), the core protocol in each blockchain, provides to applications the abstraction of a centralized, trusted, and always available server.
+Byzantine Fault Tolerant (BFT) state machine replication (SMR), the core protocol in most blockchains, provides to applications the abstraction of a centralized, trusted, and always available server.
 BFT SMR guarantees that a set of replicas will agree on a common sequence of operations, even though some nodes may misbehave.
 Blockchain systems add two additional constraints over prior work.
-First, only \textit{valid} operations should be committed.
-For instance, a withdrawal operation in a banking application should only commit if there are sufficient funds.
-Second, operation ordering should be \textit{fair}: it must closely follow the order in which operations are submitted and offer no single party undue influence in the process.
+1) operation ordering should be \textit{fair}: it must closely follow the order in which operations are submitted, and offer no single party undue influence in the process.
 Protocols without fairness can be abused by the application: participants may censor or front-run to gain economic advantages.
+2) protocols should scale to large number of replicas (in the hundreds).